 As a former molecular biologist, TomKern came to music making late in life, when, standing in front of Gerhard Richters Juni in Berlins Neue Nationalgalerie, while listening to Dominik Eulbergs "Der Zug der Kraniche" on his headphones, the persistent urge struck him to "Paint with sound......live!".

-In the five years that have passed since, every waking hour has been ancillary to achieving this goal.
+In the seven years that have passed since, every waking hour has been ancillary to achieving this goal.
 Leading him from the early dark ambient sound-scapes of his first album to the currently realized rhythmical sound-scapes aiming to revive the shamanistic moment in electronic dance music.

 One of his main objectives is to take the listener onto long fantastic journeys, visiting real and imagined places within his mind, on our planet or on any of the uncounted other ones out there.
 Shaping and reshaping his elaborate sound creations into wondrous stories of brave new worlds waiting to be discovered.
 Advanced escapism from our dire times, if you will.

 During the warmer seasons, TomKern, as a co-founder of the FreeOpenAir crew Oscillating.Space, can often be found playing his narrative creations in the beautiful parks of Berlin for everyone to enjoy freely with other friendly dancers under wide open summer skies.